MORE IN COMMON IN MUSIC

 Associate Institution: Morley College

 To channel the offerings of so many people, our founder wrote the song Human Kind.
 Featuring quotations from John Donne (‘No man’s an island’) and Jo Cox (‘More in common’), the song was conceived to be adaptable for a wide range of musical genres and abilities.
 It was also designed so that it could be recorded across the world, creating an international music video bringing people together from all communities, cultures, nations and musical genres.
-This process is now complete.

 Human Kind was recorded at the end of a collaborative concert held at the Union Chapel in London on Tuesday 2nd August 2016.
 With a huge line-up of solo artists, massed choral and orchestral forces, it was a truly extraordinary evening of music spanning genres and crossing borders.
 Artists included international stars from a huge variety of backgrounds: Cassidy Janson, star of Beautiful – The Carole King Musical, mezzo soprano Sarah Connolly, guitarist Mark Lettieri of multiple Grammy winners Snarky Puppy, pop chart-topper singer Sarah Jane Morris and Bengali folk star Saida Tani.
 The conductor was James Burton with the orchestra led by Britten Sinfonia principal Thomas Gould.
 Journalist, author and environmentalist George Monbiot premiered his collaboration with folk singer Ewan McClennan.
 The concert was hosted by legendary journalist and broadcaster Robin Lustig, former anchor of BBC Radio 4’s The World Tonight and an expert in international diplomacy with a deep belief in the unique power of music to transform lives.